VincentRisi/jportal/anydbMake.md

 If there is a # character anywhere on the line the rest of the line including the # char is ignored.

 If the line contains a simple xxxx=yyyy this is assumed to be a set of xxxx with the value yyyy and anything of the form ${xxxx} is replaced with yyyy.
 Replacements are done first before any parsing is done.

 Empty line ie. lines containing only white space are ignored.

 The script must start with a project name line.

-Main keywords must be on a single line.
-These are *jportal* and *source* for the jportal generators for defining database code, *crackle* and *idl* for the crackle generators for defining client, server and implementation code and *pickle* and *app* for the pickle generator for parameter control code.
+Main keywords must be a single case sensitive word on a line.
+These are

+* *jportal* and *source* for the jportal generators for defining database code,
+* *crackle* and *idl* for the crackle generators for defining client, server and implementation code and
+* *pickle* and *app* for the pickle generator for parameter control code.

+After the main keyword *jportal* each non empty line must contain 2 or more items.
+The first item is the case sensitive name of the code generator.
+The second item is the target directory where to generate the code.
+None or more items that follow are the wildcard shape markers.

 ## binuc